Skip to main content

 • Sedimentology

-The Curtin SHRIMP has provided detrital mineral populations statistics and xenotime and monazite ages constrain the early diagenetic history of sedimentary systems.
+The Curtin SHRIMP has provided detrital mineral populations statistics and xenotime and monazite ages to constrain the early diagenetic history of sedimentary systems.

 • Metamorphism and Crustal Fluid Flow